Welcome to the Alumni page!

 Prehealth Advising

-Medical and health related school appreciate candidates who take time after college to gain additional skills and experiences.
-Students who start the process of applying to medical or health related schools while at MIT can continue to receive support after graduation.
-The Prehealth Advising Staff can help as you position yourself for opportunities.
+Medical and health profession schools appreciate candidates who take time after college to gain additional skills and experiences.
+Students who start the process of applying to medical or health profession schools while at MIT can continue to receive support after graduation.
+Our Prehealth Advising staff can help as you position yourself for opportunities.
 Peruse applying to medical and health profession schools to learn more about the process.

 Instructor helping student with project